 There are lots of things we can do as individuals and Quaker meetings to help challenge economic inequality in Britain.
 Through local and national initiatives, we can change the narrative – and people's lives.
-Here are just a few ideas.
+Here's what some Quakers are already doing.

 Join a credit union

 Quakers in North Wales are responding to economic inequality by supporting individual Quakers and meetings to get involved in local credit unions.
 Read their story here.